Feeling Safe and Empowered

 Why do we, as organisations, want safe conversations?

 We want individuals and groups who are free to speak up and raise concerns when everyone else is silent.
-It helps avoid groupthink and ‘yes’ people who go along with the loud majority.
+It prevents groupthink and ‘yes’ people who go along with the loud majority.

-To support an environment where we’re leading and driving innovation, we must operate in a way where we look out for each other within our teams.
-We must communicate with care.
-While failures must be seen for what they are, failures are also opportunities to learn and improve, and not merely disasters to be chastised for.
-To be one-dimensional in our approach to failure may, ultimately, result in a sustained erasure of curiosity.
+To support an environment where we’re leading and driving innovation, we must look out for each other within our teams and communicate with care.
+While failures can be upsetting, they are also opportunities to learn, and not just disasters to be chastised for.
+If we are one-dimensional in addressing failure, it can lead to erasure of curiosity.

 The report shared that during 2021-22, mental health conditions accounted for 9% of all serious workers’ compensation claims, a 36.9% increase since 2017-18.
 It was also reported that workers with claims for mental health conditions experienced poorer return-to-work outcomes and were more likely to experience stigma from colleagues and their employers.